Keio University

 2021/03/11

-Now, since this is a celebration of Yukichi Fukuzawa's birthday, I hesitated whether to call him "Fukuzawa-sensei" or, as usual, "Fukuzawa" or "Yukichi Fukuzawa."
-However, when speaking about Yukichi Fukuzawa within the university, there are aspects that must be viewed historically and academically, so I will take the liberty of referring to him as "Fukuzawa."
+Now, since this is a celebration of Yukichi Fukuzawa's birth, I hesitated whether to call him "Fukuzawa-sensei" or, as usual, "Fukuzawa" or "Yukichi Fukuzawa."
+However, when discussing the figure of Yukichi Fukuzawa within the university, there are aspects that must be viewed historically and academically.
+Therefore, with all due respect, I will refer to him as "Fukuzawa."
 In this lecture, I hope to ultimately speak about the contemporary significance and possibilities of Yukichi Fukuzawa.

 The Term "Social Education"

 First, regarding the term "social education" in the title, I think this is a word that is not heard very often lately.
-A literal translation of "shakai kyoiku" is "Social Education," but in the English-speaking world, it is a very specific term and likely wouldn't make much sense on its own.
+A literal translation of "shakai kyoiku" is "Social Education," but in the English-speaking world, this is a very specific term that likely wouldn't make much sense on its own.
 Rather, terms like "Adult Education" or "Continuing Education" are more common in places like the UK.
-"Social Education" was used by Professor James E. Thomas of the University of Nottingham, who researched the history of Japanese social education, in his book Learning Democracy in Japan: The Social Education in Japanese Adults, but this is an extremely rare example.
-One could say that the expression "social education" is unique to Japan.
+"Social Education" was used by Professor James E. Thomas of the University of Nottingham, who researched the history of Japanese social education, in his book Learning Democracy in Japan: The Social Education in Japanese Adults.
+However, this is an extremely rare example, and it could be said that the expression "social education" is unique to Japan.

-One reason this term has become less common in Japan recently is related to the historical transition of the term "social education" in the modern era.
-Touching on this point makes it feel like a class on social education theory, but in fact, I believe Yukichi Fukuzawa was an extremely early example, or perhaps the first example, of someone using the term "social education."
+One reason this term has become less common in Japan recently is related to the historical transitions of the term "social education" in the modern era.
+Touching on this point makes it feel like a class on social education theory, but in fact, it can be said that Yukichi Fukuzawa was one of the very early examples, or perhaps the first example, of someone using the term "social education."

-In Japan, the term social education itself was used in the early Meiji period.
-It was used at the Kojunsha, where many of Fukuzawa's students gathered, and examples can also be seen in Christian media and elsewhere.
+In Japan, the term "social education" itself was used in the early Meiji period.
+It was used at the Kojunsha, where many of Fukuzawa's students gathered, and examples can also be seen in Christian media and other sources.

 However, because the "social" part was associated with socialism, it seems it was not a very desirable term for the government from the mid-Meiji period onward, and the name "popular education" (tsuzoku kyoiku) came to be used instead.

-It began to be used again in the Taisho period.
+The term began to be used again as the Taisho period began.
 In 1924, a "Social Education Section" was established in the Ordinary Education Bureau of the Ministry of Education, and in the Showa period, a department called the "Social Education Bureau" was born.
 The background of the revival of the term "social education" in the Taisho period is likely related to the attention given to "social work."
 It seems the term "social education" came to be used again in an effort to promote not just economic relief, but educational relief.

-However, the Social Education Bureau established in the Showa period was dismantled during World War II and divided into departments such as the Indoctrination Bureau and the Education Bureau.
+However, the Social Education Bureau established in the Showa period was dismantled during World War II and divided into departments such as the Bureau of Indoctrination and the Bureau of Education.
 After the war, the Social Education Bureau was re-established, and the Social Education Act was enacted.
 This law has been amended several times but still exists today.

 From Social Education to Lifelong Learning